bliss-framework/web/docs/learning-guidelines/learning-spiral.md

 # Learning spiral

-If we image that all knowledge about certain technology, language a library is a plane, where different aspects of it goes to different directions, as you can see on the example below, when you start with it, you are always in the middle.
+Imagine that all knowledge about certain technology, language or library is a plane, where different aspects of it goes to different directions, see example below.
+When you start learning it, you always start in the middle.

 ![ASP.NET Core - Example of your knowledge about it](../assets/images/aspnet_core_star_diagram.png){ align=left }

-You can always go only one direction, or perhaps two, but not more, and here lays the biggest problem.
-If you focus on one direction too much, you'll miss the rest of it.
+As you can always go only one direction, or two, you can never go more, and that's the biggest problem with learning something new.
+When you focus too much on one direction, you'll miss the rest of them.

 That's why we learn in a spiral.
 We always start with the simplest thing possible, which is installation, and then we start collecting knowledge by small dips, here and there.